Suilven: Management

-In 2005 Glencanisp estate, of which Suilven forms part and the neighbouring Drumrunie estate, were bought by the local community with the help of the John Muir Trust.
+In 2005 Glencanisp estate, of which Suilven forms part, and the neighbouring Drumrunie estate, were bought by the local community, with the help of the National Lottery and HIE, through a charity they formed called Assynt Foundation.
 The Assynt Foundation aims to create local employment and safeguard the natural and cultural heritage for the benefit of the community and future generations, and for the enjoyment of the wider public.

 Ascent

-The most common route of ascent starts from the end of a public road that leads to Glencanisp Lodge, about 1.5 km from Lochinver to the west of the summit.
-From here a path leads across undulating moorland towards the steep north side of Suilven and the route up to Bealach Mòr (the Great Bealach or Pass) after a little over 2 km.
+The most common route of ascent starts from the end of a private road that leads to Glencanisp Lodge, about 1.5 km from Lochinver to the west of the summit.
+Some public parking is provided just before Glencanisp Lodge by Assynt Foundation.
+From here, a path leads across undulating moorland towards the steep north side of Suilven and the route up to Bealach Mòr (the Great Bealach or Pass) after about 7 miles.
 The final pull up to the bealach is steep, and the path has been re-made with many boulder steps.
-From here the summit is nearby.
 The summit itself is broad and grassy, though it is almost totally surrounded by vertical cliffs.

 Another route starts from Inverkirkaig, some 4 km south of Lochinver: this route reaches the bealach from the south, passing Kirkaig Falls on the way.
 One may also start from Elphin, on the eastern side.
 It is possible to reach the ridge without first climbing to Bealach Mòr from this direction, though very exposed scrambling is required, particularly between Meall Meadhonach and Meall Beag.

 All these routes involve a round trip of around 25 km over rough terrain.